Pope Pius XII: Botched embalming

 The Pope of Mary: A Madonna and Child, added by John Paul II in 1982, hangs over the tomb of Pius XII.

-Pius XII's physician, Riccardo Galeazzi-Lisi, reported that the pontiff's body was embalmed in the room where he died using a novel process invented by Oreste Nuzzi.
+Pius's physician, Riccardo Galeazzi-Lisi, reported that the pontiff's body was embalmed in the room where he died using a novel process invented by Oreste Nuzzi.

-Pope Pius XII did not want the vital organs removed from his body, demanding instead that it should be kept in the same condition "in which God created it".
-According to Galeazzi-Lisi, this was the reason why he and Nuzzi, an embalmer from Naples, used an atypical approach with the embalming procedure.
-In a controversial press conference, Galeazzi-Lisi described in great detail the embalming of the body of the late pontiff.
-He claimed to have used the same system of oils and resins with which the body of Jesus Christ was preserved.
+Pius did not want the vital organs removed from his body, demanding instead that it be kept in the same condition "in which God created it".
+According to Galeazzi-Lisi, this was the reason he and Nuzzi used an atypical embalming procedure.
+In a controversial press conference, Galeazzi-Lisi described Pius's embalming in great detail, claiming to have used the same system of oils and resins with which the body of Jesus was preserved.

 Galeazzi-Lisi asserted that the new process would "preserve the body indefinitely in its natural state".
-However, whatever chance the new embalming process had of efficaciously preserving the body was obliterated by intense heat in Castel Gandolfo during the embalming process.
-As a result, the body decomposed rapidly and the viewing of the faithful had to be terminated abruptly.
+However, whatever chance the new embalming process had of preserving the body was obliterated by intense heat in Castel Gandolfo during the embalming process.
+As a result, the body decomposed rapidly and the viewing of the faithful had to be abruptly terminated.

 Galeazzi-Lisi reported that heat in the halls where the body of the late pope lay in state caused chemical reactions which required it to be treated twice after the original preparation.
 Others describe Galeazzi and Nuzzi "crawling over the catafalque in the dead of night... to renew their embalming".
-Swiss guards stationed around Pius XII's body were reported to have become ill during their vigil, and the body of the pope reportedly turned "emerald green".
-However, other sources indicate it was the smell of the chemicals and resins that caused the eyes of the Noble Guard to water.
+The body reportedly turned "emerald green", and the Swiss guards stationed around Pius's body were said to have become ill during their vigil, with the smell of the chemicals and resins causing their eyes to water.

 Funeral

-His funeral procession into Rome was the largest congregation of Romans as of that date.
-Romans mourned "their" pope, who was born in their own city, especially as a hero in the time of war.
-Cardinal Angelo Giuseppe Roncalli (later Pope John XXIII) wrote in his diary on Saturday, 11 October 1958 that probably no Roman had enjoyed such a triumph, which he viewed as a reflection of the spiritual majesty and religious dignity of the late Pius XII.

-When Pius XII was interred, the small crucifix and rosary that he held in his hands as he died were buried with him.
+Pius's funeral procession into Rome was the largest congregation of Romans as of that date.
+Cardinal Roncalli wrote in his diary on 11 October 1958 that probably no Roman had enjoyed such a triumph, which he viewed as a reflection of the spiritual majesty and religious dignity of the late pontiff.
+When Pius was interred, the small crucifix and rosary that he held in his hands as he died were buried with him.